 Alternative Resolution Options Before Termination

 Before moving forward with termination, employers in Alberta should explore several constructive alternatives that can help address workplace issues while preserving the employment relationship.
+Depending on the severity of the conduct, failing to take these steps may lead to a conclusion that an employer acted prematurely.

-You can start with a verbal warning to address minor infractions, followed by written warnings if the behavior continues.
+You can start with a verbal warning to address minor infractions, followed by written warnings if the behaviour continues.
 Performance improvement plans offer structured guidance and measurable goals for employees struggling with their duties.

 Consider temporary suspension or demotion as disciplinary measures for more serious infractions.
 You might also explore workplace mediation to resolve conflicts between employees or departments.